INFORMATION FOR ARTISTS

-All artists are responsible for securing their own accommodations but, as you’ll discover, Cleveland is a welcoming and affordable city.
-Cleveland is home to numerous downtown hotels as well as lower cost accommodation options, such as the Cleveland Hostel (which offers a limited number of single occupancy and group rooms), AirBnB, and Couchsurfing—but plan ahead, as these options will fill up during the summer tourism season.
-A limited amount of free and discount housing via local hosts may be available on a first-come, first-serve basis.
-On the Fringe Application there’s a checkbox where you can indicate your interest in this option.
+Additionally, Cleveland is home to numerous downtown hotels as well as lower cost accommodation options, such as the Cleveland Hostel (which offers a limited number of single occupancy and group rooms), AirBnB, and Couchsurfing.
+As you’ll discover, Cleveland is a welcoming and affordable city.
+If you are seeking housing, be sure to indicate this request on the Fringe Application, and a BorderLight staff member will contact you.
 We do not currently offer any travel subsidies.

 Most shows will be scheduled into one venue for the length of the festival.
 Movable and wandering performances will coordinated on a case-by-case basis.
 Most venue-based shows will receive 2-6 performances over the course of the weekend festival.
 Artists are invited to state their preferences on venue size and # of shows in the “Application” section of this packet.

 Change-over time between shows will be limited—so minimalism and efficiency will rule the day.
 Also, please keep in mind that when you are striking or setting up your show, another show is also striking or setting up.
 Your curtain time will vary from day to day in order to ensure all shows receive an equal amount of prime performance times.